mmolari/morbidostat-genome-analysis/README.md

 - `reads.sorted.bam` and `reads.sorted.bam.bai` : sorted `bam` file (and corresponding index) containing the mapping of the reads against the reference genome.
 - `pileup/allele_counts.npz` : pileup of the reads.
 This is a numpy tensor with dimension (2,6,L) corresponding to (1) forward-reverse reads, (2) allele `["A", "C", "G", "T", "-", "N"]` and (3) position.
 - `pileup/insertions.pkl.gz` : a nested dictionary of insertions, saved in pickle format and compressed with gzip.
 The structure is `position -> sequence -> [n. forward reads, n. reverse reads]`.
-- `pileup/clips.pkl.gz` : a dictionary of the form position -> [fwd clips, rev clips].
+- `pileup/clips.pkl.gz` : a pickle file containing two dictionaries (accessible with the "count" and "seqs" tags).
+The first has the form `{position -> [fwd clips, rev clips, tot fwd read ends, tot rev read ends]}`.
 Contains the number of forward and reverse soft-clips ecountered in the reads at any given position, provided that the clipped part is longer than the threshold `clip_minL`.
+It also contains the total number of reads that end at that position, even if they do not meet the threshold.
+On a separate dictionary (under the "seqs" tag) for each position we save the clipped nucleotide sequence.
+This dictionary has the form `{position -> {0 or 1 for fwd / rev -> seq }}`.
 - `ref_genome.fa` and `ref_genome.gbk` : symlink to the reference genome used for mapping the reads (same vial, first timepoint), both in genbank and fasta format.